 Brigadier General Pettgrew was mortally wounded and replaced by Brigadier General William Kirkland.

-The regiment lost 42 casualties.
+The regiment lost 5 men killed and 37 wounded.
 Captain Robert H. Fawcett of Company K was wounded.

 Mine Run Campaign

 |March||Lieutenant Colonel Graves, wounded and captured at Gettysburg, died at Johnson’s Island Prison.
 Major Archibald D. Crudup was promoted to lieutenant colonel and Captain William C. Lankford of Company F was promoted to major.|

 The regiment was commanded by Colonel George H. Faribault.

 |August 11||Colonel Faribault left on sick leave and would be hospitalized.
 Major William C. Lankford took command of the regiment.
 The regiment mustered 356 men.|